Q: When will Fall, Spring or Summer course offerings be available?

 A: OUTREACH CENTER CONTACT INFORMATION

-Students who wish to enroll in classes at the Farmington, Fredericktown, Perryville, Potosi, or Winona locations should contact the appropriate Outreach Center Director listed below:
+Students who wish to enroll in classes at the Farmington, Fredericktown, Perryville, or Potosi locations should contact the appropriate Outreach Center Director listed below:

 Mary Bauwens, Director (573)547-4143